 But you must be able to confront the man/woman in the mirror whose living your life.
 Making your decisions.
 In turn… bringing you closer or further from what you want.

-In life… every action has consequence.
+In life… every action has consequences.
 This is law.

 Adopt the mindset of a learner/student trying to understand more of what he/she is doing.
 Do not make the highlight of your entire existence just about when you won or when you lost.
 More important than winning or losing is experiencing.